deepskies/DeepUQ/README.md

 > python DeepEnsemble.py low 10 /Users/rnevin/Documents/DeepUQ/ --save_final_checkpoints=True --savefig=True --n_epochs=10

 This command will train a 10 network, 10 epoch ensemble on the low noise data and will save figures and final checkpoints to the specified directory.
+Required arguments are the noise setting (low/medium/high), the number of ensembles, and the working directory.

 For more information on the arguments:
 > python DeepEnsemble.py --help

 ## Installation